OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/First-Time-Components/Hardware-Prep-No-Dock.md

 ## Powering the Omega with No Dock {#hardware-prep-no-dock}

+We strongly recommend getting a Dock for your Omega to get the best experience and most performance, functionality, and stability from your new device.

-If you only have an Omega and no Dock, this article will show you how to safely power your Omega using a regulator on a breadboard. *You can safely skip this section if you have a Dock.*
+However, if you only have an Omega and no Dock, this article will show you how to safely power your Omega using a regulator on a breadboard.

+*You can safely skip this section if you have a Dock.*

 **Unpack**